Algarrobo best things to see and do

 What to do in Algarrobo ?

-This village was almost burnt down at the beginning of the 19th century by the Napoleonic troops.
-During the French occupation, villagers ambushed which led to the massacre of a patrol.
-In retaliation, an order was given to burn the village.
-The whole village then got together and sent a young man from the village to ask for an audience with the french governor of Malaga.
-He obtains the grace to avoid setting the village on fire.
-Algarrobo, through the “Feria of the Quema” traces with a staging in the village of historical fact.
+Algarrobo was almost burnt down in the early 19th century by Napoleonic troops.
+During the French occupation, villagers ambushed the village and a patrol was massacred.
+In retaliation, orders were given to burn the village.
+The whole village then got together and sent a young man from the village to ask for an audience with the French governor of Malaga.
+He obtained a pardon to avoid burning down the village.

 - Moraga popular,June 23, popular gastronomic festival